gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ##### Finish

-Finish questions have question text consisting of the first five words of material starting based on the question type.
-These first five words must be unique to all Finish questions of the exact same type; for example, FTV compared to all FTVs, FT to all FTs, F2V to all F2Vs, FTN to all FTNs.
+Finish questions have question text consisting of the 1st 5 words of material starting based on the question type.
+These 1st 5 words must be unique to all Finish questions of the exact same type; for example, FTV compared to all FTVs, FT to all FTs, F2V to all F2Vs, FTN to all FTNs.

 ##### Finish the Verse (FTV)